d2l-ai/d2l-en/chapter_introduction/index.md

 you might have won the [1-million-dollar Netflix prize](https://en.wikipedia.org/wiki/Netflix_Prize).
 Predicting the length of stay for patients in the hospital is also a regression problem.
-A good rule of thumb is that any *How much?* or *How many?* problem should suggest regression.
+A good rule of thumb is that any "how much" or "how many" problem should suggest regression, such as

-* "How many hours will this surgery take?": *regression*
+"how many hours will this surgery take" and
-* "How many dogs are in this photo?": *regression*.
+"how many dogs are in this photo".

-However, if you can easily pose your problem as "Is this a _ ?", then it is likely, classification, a different kind of supervised problem that we will cover next.
 Even if you have never worked with machine learning before, you have probably worked through a regression problem informally.
-Imagine, for example, that you had your drains repaired and that your contractor spent $x_1=3$ hours removing gunk from your sewage pipes.
+Imagine, for example, that you had your drains repaired and that your contractor spent 3 hours removing gunk from your sewage pipes.
-Then he sent you a bill of $y_1 = \$350$.
+Then he sent you a bill of 350 dollars.
-Now imagine that your friend hired the same contractor for $x_2 = 2$ hours and that he received a bill of $y_2 = \$250$.
+Now imagine that your friend hired the same contractor for 2 hours and that he received a bill of 250 dollars.
 If someone then asked you how much to expect on their upcoming gunk-removal invoice you might make some reasonable assumptions,